Series 24 Product and Service Supervision

 If the proposed change affects…Stronger principal responseCommon weak instinct

-product lineupconfirm product approval, supervision, and suitability supportassume existing sales procedures are close enough
+product lineupconfirm product approval, supervision, target customers, and suitability supportassume existing sales procedures are close enough

 service model or customer contact flowreview disclosures, communications, and approval path before launchfocus only on the business opportunity